Wednesday, 19 April 2017

 The result is that travellers often can't tell who at an airport is really a police officer acting within their jurisdiction, just as they often can't tell who is really acting with the authority of the TSA or the airline.
 That makes it especially important for airport police to clearly identify themselves and the basis for their orders.

 I take it for granted that the passengers assumed they had a right to remain in the seats they had been assigned if they declined the airline's offer of a bribe to deplane.
-The passenger who wouldn't leave their seat was, at worst, an unwitting trespasser, if and only if they had been given a lawful order to leave by a person in lawful command of the plane.
+The passenger who wouldn't leave their seat was, at worst, an unwitting trespasser, and was a trespasser if and only if they had been given a lawful order to leave by a person in lawful command of the plane.
 Did a Republic employee order the passenger off the plane?
 I don't know, but that is likely to become an issue in court.
-Without an order from Republic, there was no trespass and no basis for an arrest.
+Without an order from Republic, the owner in control of the plane, there was no trespass and no basis for an arrest.

 When the police responded to what amounted to an allegation of a trespasser on a Republic plane, they should have investigated the complaint by checking with the person in control of the plane -- the pilot in command -- to see if that person had, in fact, ordered that passenger off the plane.
 Instead, the police seem to have acted as a goon squad for the airline, rather than as neutral officials to whom the airline was merely a complainant entitled to no greater deference than was the passenger with whom airline staff (or third-party contractors) were arguing.